ftsrg/BME-MODES3/README.md

 - Never combine Xtend and pure Java files in the same source folder, because the Xtend / Xtext Compiler's Gradle plugin will get crazy and either end up in a stack overflow exception or show error markers at references for java classes in xtend files.

 - Should some change notifications from the file system not arrive to Eclipse, don't forget to use the 'good old' right click on the project name -> Refresh project option.
 Restarting Eclipse might also solve problems sometimes.

+- Should you configure Eclipse for using Java jdk library instead of jre.
+For doing this open the project's properties and in the Java Build Path / Libraries setting add or edit the default System Library's Execution environment for JavaSE-1.8(jdk1.8).